Probus Dún Laoghaire Marine

 THE PROBUS CLUB of DÚN LAOGHAIRE MARINE

-The Probus Club of Dún Laoghaire Marine currently convenes online via Zoom each Monday at 11.00 (except on public holidays) or an hour.
-The main item of business is usually a talk about a topic of interest given by a member or a guest speaker - followed by a short Q&A. The Club, in normal times, convenes at Royal St George yacht Club.
-The Club also arranges 'away events' from time to time.
+The Probus Club of Dún Laoghaire Marine convenes each Monday at 11.00 (except on public holidays) for an hour at Royal St George Yacht Club.
+The main item of business is usually a talk about a topic of interest given by a member or a guest speaker - followed by a short Q&A. The Club also arranges 'away events' from time to time.

 The Probus Club of Dún Laoghaire Marine has a fraternal relationship with The Probus Club of Antrim.
 A visit is arranged, North and South, every other year to facilitate this relationship and to tour venues of interest.